Floorp-Projects/Floorp/gfx/docs/AsyncPanZoom.rst

   metadata applying to a subtree of such layers).
 In the Layers backend, such content would be rendered into a single texture which could then be moved asynchronously at composite time.
-Since a layer of content can be scrolled by multiple scroll (nested) scroll frames, a WebRenderLayerScrollData may contain scroll metadata for more than one scroll frame.
+Since a layer of content can be scrolled by multiple (nested) scroll frames, a WebRenderLayerScrollData may contain scroll metadata for more than one scroll frame.
 * WebRenderScrollDataWrapper, which wraps WebRenderLayerScrollData